Daniel-Dumitrescu/webdev/README.md

 # webdev

-This GitHub consists of a sample of my web development projects, coded using HTML, CSS, and JavaScript
+This GitHub repository consists of a sample of my web development projects, coded using HTML, CSS, and JavaScript

 The Accounting and Finance Club website was created for the Accounting & Finance club at Colonel By Secondary School.